 Alexandria’s hourly rate is £270 inclusive of VAT but most work carried out within the department is done on a fixed fee basis, rather than an hourly rate.

-Adam’s hourly rate is £133.20 inclusive of VAT but most work carried out within the department is done on a fixed fee basis, rather than an hourly rate.
+Rowan’s hourly rate is £133.20 inclusive of VAT but most work carried out within the department is done on a fixed fee basis, rather than an hourly rate.

 We can assist you with obtaining a grant of probate or a grant of letters of administration.